 How is the qualification assessed?

 Three examination papers to cover each of the themes studied.

-Applicants will require at least a Grade 6 in GCSE English Language.
+Applicants will require at least a Grade 6 in GCSE English Language or Literature.

 Please note that Latin is NOT required to study this subject.